 In picture: A young Rishi Kapoor with his son Ranbir Kapoor.

-We wish a very happy birthday to Rishiji.
+We wish Rishi Kapoor a very happy birthday!

 In picture: (L-R) Bharat Sahni (Rishi Kapoor's son-in-law), Riddhima Kapoor Sahni, Neetu Kapoor, Ranbir Kapoor, Samara Sahni (Rishi Kapoor's grand-daughter), Rishi Kapoor, Krishna Kapoor (Rishi Kapoor's mother).

-As veteran Bollywood actor Rishi Kapoor turns 66 today, we look back at his journey through a compilation of pictures and interesting quotes from his personal and professional life
+Veteran Bollywood actor Rishi Kapoor celebrates his 67th birthday today.
+On his special day, we take a look at his journey through pictures and quotes from his personal and professional life.